 Tesla founder Elon Musk he offered himself to create respirators during the coronavirus crisis.
 “We will make fans if there is a shortage,” said the 48-year-old technology pioneer.

 The tweet with which Elon Musk announced his availability in the fight against the coronavirus had more than 10.000 likes in a few hours.
 It also quickly received a wave of enthusiastic praise (and some criticism for saying "if there's a shortage").

 "IF ???
 What planet are you on, mate ???" @TheAiLeen_L asked, while Andrew Wortman said, "There's a shortage NOW."

 "Leave now!"
 Bruce Bluestein urged him.
 "We have a shortage and frontline health workers are desperate."

-“You have the chance to be a hero and save many lives.
+“You have a chance to be a hero and save many lives.
 You have the power, the money and the organization.
 Just do it!"

 Tesla has joined a group of automakers who have offered their help to fight the pandemic, with General Motors and Ford already in talks with White House officials.